 We definitely feel that the good outweighs the bad with Buffered VPN.

 Buffered uses military-grade 256-bit encryption and OpenVPN, which is the leading VPN protocol.

 Buffered VPN also allows its users to bypass Netflix’s geo-restrictions and download torrents safely.
-For these reasons, we would recommend this service.
+But it is expensive and overall lacking.